 The adobe farmhouse faced this canal and the fields on the opposite side.
-Photo by: NPS, 2010

-This portrait of Cesar Chavez was taken at his 8th grade graduation.
-This was his final year of formal schooling before he went to work in the fields full time.
-Photo courtesy of Walter P. Reuther Library, Wayne State University.
-Photographer unknown, 1942.
+Photo by: NPS, 2010 fourths of all farms in the state were less than 175 acres in size, mostly on marginal, arid lands.
 Throughout the early 1900s, government regulations and subsidies worked to the advantage of the largest growers, creating conditions ripe for the use and abuse of immigrant and migrant labor, evolving over time from Chinese, to Japanese, Filipino, and Mexican immigrants.
-Eventually the Depression and Dust Bowl of the 1930s sent hundreds of thousands of Americans from Oklahoma, Arkansas, Texas, Missouri and elsewhere to California looking for work.
+The Great Depression and Dust Bowl of the 1930s sent hundreds of thousands of Americans from Oklahoma, Arkansas, Texas, and Missouri to California in search of work.